AhmedMahmoudRizk/ChatApplication/README.md

 ## **Backend**
-to connect the project to your own database on firebase download the google-service jasonfile
+to connect the project to your own database on firebase download the google-service jasonfile and add it to the project to replace the current file. the database would be already created when the aplication is used.
 ![alt text](https://github.com/AhmedMahmoudRizk/ChatApplication/blob/master/Screens/Capture7.PNG)
 ![alt text](https://github.com/AhmedMahmoudRizk/ChatApplication/blob/master/Screens/Capture8.PNG)